-Cumulative Grade Point Average is based on the total completed credit hours at Washington State Community College at the time of evaluation.
-In order to be considered to have maintained Satisfactory Academic Progress, a student must meet obtain and maintain a 2.0 cumulative grade point average.
+Cumulative Grade Point Average is based on the total completed credit hours at Washington State College of Ohio at the time of evaluation.
+In order to be considered to have maintained Satisfactory Academic Progress, a student must achieve and maintain a 2.0 cumulative grade point average.
+Incomplete grades will not contribute to the GPA until a grade change is processed.
+It is the student's responsibility to notify the Office of Financial Aid when an Incomplete Course has been successfully completed for reevaluation.
+Withdrawn courses do not directly impact GPA.
+When a course is repeated, the grades from each attempt are used in GPA calculations.